Albondigas en Salsa

 Method

-5. Uncover the sauce, add the wine and the finely chopped pebrella and stir to mix.
+7. Uncover the sauce, add the wine and the finely chopped pebrella (or your substitute) and stir to mix.
 Add the meatballs to the sauce and simmer over medium-low heat for about 30 minutes, turning the meatballs a couple of times (the sauce should cover at least two thirds of the meatballs, add a bit of water if necessary).